guibranco/GuiStracini.Mandae/README.md

  4. Get the available hours to pickup order(s) in a selected date
  5. Schedule a collect (register a collect in the customer distribution center with one or more packages.
 Each package can have one or more items/skus)
  5. Cancel the whole collect schedule (Cancel a previous collect scheduler)
- 6. Cancel a schedule item (Cancel a package from a collect order)
+ 6. Cancel a schedule item (Cancel a item/package from a collect order)
  7. Get tracking data of a shipment (Get all tracking data available from one package - tracking code is supplied via WebHook)
  8. WebHooks schema ready (The web hooks models/schemas)